Shapiro Administration Invests Millions in Hydraulic Cylinder Manufacturer Burnside America Inc. to Expand in Franklin County

 Since January, Governor Shapiro has announced more than $1 billion in new private sector investment in Pennsylvania as a direct result of his Administration’s work – including the August announcement that Corrugated Partners Group, a manufacturing company which produces materials for boxes, chose Pennsylvania over other states to invest $52.7 million to build a new manufacturing operation.

 Governor Shapiro secured investments in the 2023-24 budget to spur job creation, invest in manufacturing innovation, cut red tape for businesses, and provide the funding to make the Commonwealth more competitive on a global scale.
-For more information, visit Governor Josh Shapiro’s 2023 Budget website.
+For more information, visit shapirobudget.pa.gov.

-For more information about the MTTC program or DCED, visit DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, X (formerly Twitter), and LinkedIn.

 # # #